Erin-0410/Sales-and-Oil-Price/README.md

 ## Final Summary

-This project explored retail sales forecasting using machine learning models and feature engineering on the Corporación Favorita dataset.
-The results showed that lag features and ensemble models were especially effective at capturing time based sales patterns and improving prediction accuracy compared to simpler forecasting approaches.
+This project showed that feature engineering was one of the most important factors in retail sales forecasting.
+Lag and rolling features significantly improved prediction performance by helping traditional machine learning models capture temporal patterns.
+Among the models tested, ensemble methods such as Random Forest and LightGBM were the most effective at modeling complex sales behavior.

+## Note

+GitHub may not display notebook previews correctly.
+If needed, please download the `.ipynb` file and open it in Jupyter Notebook or VS Code.